nlitsme/youtube_tool/README.md

  * list all videos for a channel or user
  * list all video's matching a query

+# install

+You can install this from the official python repository using `pip`:

+    pip3 install youtube-tool

+Note: depending on your local python installation(s), you may have to type one of `pip`, `pip3`, or maybe even: `pip3.8`.

+You can also 'install' this by executing the `yttool.py` file directly from the source directory:

+    python3 yttool.py  ....arguments...

+# requirements

+This script needs python 3.8 or later to run.

+# usage

 ## list all subtitles attached to a video.